The Sky In September: Get Ready For Stunning Views Of The Milky Way

 Meanwhile, Mars is simmering down after an eventful summer — the red planet just made its closest approach to Earth since 2003, shortly after it reached opposition on July 27, the Inquisitr recently reported — and can be seen on September 1 just right next to the Capricornus constellation.

-To catch the planets glowing in the sky this month, keep your eyes on the southern sky after sunset, starting with 8 p.m., advises Houston Jones.
+To catch the planets glowing in the sky this month, keep your eyes on the southern sky after sunset, starting at 8 p.m., advises Houston Jones.

 Dust off those binoculars, and get set to explore the night sky this month https://t.co/T03jWfNnGU